koinos/koinos-docs/docs/nodes/index.md

     ---

-    Prepare an Ubuntu LTS host, select a release or commit, start only the required services, and verify synchronization and P2P activity.
+    Prepare an Ubuntu LTS host, download the current official orchestrator, start only the required services, and verify synchronization and P2P activity.

     [:octicons-arrow-right-24: Run a Koinos node](running-node.md)